zzw12138zzw/GUI-example/README.md

-#GUI-example
+GUI-example
-#This is a simple program with a GUI
+\newline This is a simple program with a GUI
 #Techniques involved:
 #Layout in jPanels
 #Sound in Java